pyepye/ses-log-handler/README.md

 ## Configuration options

-If you want to explitily set the access, secret and region this can also be when instantiating the `SESHandler`.
+If you want to explicitly set the access, secret and region this can also be when instantiating the `SESHandler`.

 It also possible to force the subject line to be the same for each email